-You got into this for the passion and the love of the craft, am I right?
-But somewhere along the way you’d probably like to make money from that passion too, right?
+You got into this for the passion and the love of the craft, but somewhere along the way, you’d probably stab a pen in your eye and then attempt to grow your email list.

 The two main arguments I’ve heard from countless artists about why they don’t want to do this are:

-Excuse #1 – You don’t want to send newsletters because you don’t want to “bother” your fans.
+Excuse #1 – You don’t want to send emails because you don’t want to “bother” your fans.

-Excuse #2 – You think you have “nothing to say,” and what may also be happening is you hate the way other artists communicate with their email newsletters, and you don’t want to be like them.
+Excuse #2 – You think you have “nothing to say,” but what may also be happening is that you hate how other artists communicate with their email list and don’t want to be like them.

-Here are the real reasons why your newsletter is the most important thing to focus on:
+Here are the real reasons why your email list is the most important thing to focus on:

 This is the synopsis from a well-known McKinsey study: